 - Strain hemp milk through a tightly-woven cloth to make white milk without specks.

-- Melt shortening with avocado oil and stir the mixture until it is pourable, but don't allow it to get warmer than room temperature.
+- Melt coconut and avocado oils together until pourable, but don't let the mixture get warmer than room temperature.

 - Measure salt, lactic acid, and sugar precisely for the best taste.

-- Add the avocado oil mixture to the milk mixture while it is moving in the blender.
-Pour it into the center of the moving mixture.
+- Add the avocado and coconut oil mixture to the flavored hemp milk while it's moving in the blender.
+Pour it into the center.

-- Transfer vegan butter immediately to containers or molds and refrigerate or freeze directly.
+- Transfer the recipe immediately to containers or molds and refrigerate or freeze directly.

 Lactic acid is a naturally occurring compound found in dairy foods.
 It's responsible for a characteristic flavor in milk, yogurt, and cheese.
 It can also be grown by fermenting non-animal food sources like corn, beets, and cane sugar.